 6) The growth of non-Western Christianity is promoting immigration.
 In particular, the members of the fast-growing African charismatic or New Pentecostal churches are the most mobile groups for ascendancy, and along with them, these churches have an international network, which tend to further promote immigration.

-7) The nature of the South-North movement tends to pursue a New Testament model in which church-centred, incarnate witnesses' lives, and individual creativity, emphasis on spiritual power, house churches, self-supporting life style is pervaded.
+7) The nature of the South-North movement tends to pursue a New Testament model, in which church-centred, incarnate witnesses' lives, and individual creativity, emphasis on spiritual power, house churches, self-supporting life style is pervaded.

 - Summary of Key elements for diaspora / immigrant mission theology